sumitpundir/logo_detection/README.md

 # Running Model

-In the demo.py file set the path to test.prototxt and caffemodel trained and give path to input image to variable im_names.
+In the demo.py file set the path to test.prototxt and .caffemodel trained and give path to input image to variable im_names.
 Run demo.py file.
 The output image will be saved.